 To find out what different draw weights are capable off, please read this guide on Draw Weight Capabilities.

 Below is a chart that will help you determine your starting draw weight limit, based on your own body weight and gender.
 All you have to do is choose the description in the left-hand column which best describes you, and to the right of that you will have a safe draw weight range that you can pick from.
+Please remember that if you have never shot a bow before, you should always aim for the lower draw weight range in the chart below.
 There is one thing I’d like you to keep in mind:

 As you gain more experience shooting recurve bows, you will obviously gain strength and will be able to handle more draw weight, at which point you can forget about everything you see in the chart below and just go with what you think you can handle – it won’t be hard for you to tell once you’ve shot a few hundred arrows.
 So the chart below is mostly suitable for beginners who have never shot a real recurve before, or who have very limited experience with this form of archery.